leighpoulier/cinco-dados/README.md

 #### General Navigation and User Experience

-Navigation throughout the game menus and main game screen is via a cursor, represented on screen as a square which surrounds a control, and can be moved between available controls.
-Controls may be graphical items (eg. dados, cells of the scorecard table) or buttons (eg. options in a menu).
+Navigation throughout the game menus and main game screen is via a cursor, represented on screen as a square which surrounds any control, and can be moved between available controls.
+Controls may be buttons (eg. options in a menu) or graphical items (eg. dados, cells of the scorecard table).
 Different controls may be available depending on game logic at any stage of the application.
 Arrow keys are used to navigate the cursor between controls, and once the intended control is surrounded by the cursor, that control will highlight by displaying in a different colour.
 In some situations the cursor may highlight a control in orange to warn that the consequence of that selection might not be what they player intends.

 On most pages in the application a line of context based help text at the bottom of the screen will provide instructions on how to interact with the game at any stage, and will change with the currently displayed screen and curerently selected control.
 For example in a menu it may display: "Navigate with ←↑↓→  Enter↵/Space to select, Escape to exit".
 When the roll button is selected it may say "Leigh's turn.
 3 rolls left.
 Press Enter/Space to roll".